Diffusion Means in Geometric Spaces: Asymptotic analysis

-vanishes if and only if $\alpha = \Sigma(t)$.
-By Definition \ref{SmearyDef} the estimator is thus at least $2$-smeary for this $\alpha = \Sigma(t)$ and that the regular CLT rate holds for $\alpha < \Sigma(t)$. \end{example} \begin{example} In this example we consider the diffusion means of a bimodal \BND \space arising from the Brownian motion on $\cS^2$ visualized in Figure \ref{BNDdistribution}.
+\begin{example} In this example we consider the diffusion means of a bimodal \BND \space arising from the Brownian motion on $\cS^2$ visualized in Figure \ref{BNDdistribution}.
 We sample from a \BND \space on $\cS^2$ with variance $\sigma = 0.3$ in both poles $\mu$ and $-\mu$, with total probability mass $0.8$ in the north pole $\mu$ and $0.2$ in the south pole $-\mu$.
-The estimated variance for the estimators of the Fr\'echet mean and the diffusion $t$-mean for $t = 0.4,0.6,1,2,4$ is plotted in Figure \ref{BNDestimates}.
-The variance is scaled by the number of samples and the dotted line represents the convergence rate of a 2-smeary estimator and the black line the standard CLT rate of $\sqrt{n}$.
+The estimated variance $V$ for the estimators of the Fr\'echet mean and the diffusion $t$-mean for $t = 0.4,0.6,1,2,4$ is plotted in Figure \ref{BNDestimates}.
+This variance is scaled by sample size $n$ and the dotted line represents the convergence rate of a 2-smeary estimator and the black line the standard CLT rate of $\sqrt{n}$.
 The weight $\alpha=0.2$ was chosen such that the Fr\'echet estimator is smeary to exemplify the behavior of the diffusion estimator in such a case.
-Figure \ref{BNDestimates} clearly indicates that the diffusion estimators have lower convergence rates and that an increase in $t$ leads to a faster converging diffusion estimator.
-Again, we see an improvement in performance for bimodal distributions compared to the Fr\'echet mean. \end{example}
+Figure \ref{BNDestimates} clearly indicates that the diffusion estimators have lower convergence rates and that an increase in $t$ leads to a faster converging diffusion estimator. \end{example}

-\begin{example} Spherical statistics has a natural application to location data set, as they can be considered as observed random variables on the $2$-sphere $\cS^2$.
-To show the occurrence of finite sample smeariness, as described by \cite{hundrieser_finite_2020}, on real data, we here include an example of estimating both the Fr\'echet mean and diffusion $t$-mean for $t = 1$ and $t=2$ on data sets of magnetic pole locations during geomagnetic pole reversals \cite{information_ncei_usdocnoaanesdisncei-_nodate}, where each graph in the sub figures of Figure \ref{MagneticPolePlot} represent a unique data set.
-These data sets were investigated by \cite{eltzner_geometrical_2020}, who found finite sample smeariness of the Fr\'echet mean.
-The distribution of the magnetic pole locations during the reversals is similar to the two-pole distribution from Example \ref{SphereMeans} and the \BND \space of Example \ref{BNDexample}, since it is of bimodal nature.

-The three plots in Figure \ref{MagneticPolePlot} display the variance of the Fr\'echet mean and diffusion mean for $t = 1$ and $t = 2$, estimated using the bootstrap of eight different data sets.
-The variance have been scaled with the number of samples and the dotted line indicates the scaling of a hypothetical $2$-smeary estimator, while the black line indicates $0$-smeariness.
-It is evident from the plots that the choice of $t$ has an effect on finite sample smeariness, which is consistent with the results from the previous examples.
-The rate of convergence is improved by increasing $t$, especially for data sets where strong finite sample smeariness in the form of a considerable variance excess occurs for the Fr\'echet estimator.
-In this case it means that we can reduce the effects of finite sample smeariness by increasing $t$. \end{example}